-The Bachelor of Music in World Music is a new degree that combines world music and Western art music, and provides training in the fundamentals of research and performance in the fields of ethnomusicology and musicology.
+The Bachelor of Music in World Music is a new degree that combines world music and Western art music, and provides training in the fundamentals of research and performance in the field of ethnomusicology.
 Students enroll in performance courses such as Balinese gamelan and Afro-Caribbean ensemble, and may take other music history and jazz courses, popular culture and anthropology courses.
-Students may also participate in music workshops to Bali, Indonesia, and Ghana, West Africa.
 The world music degree offers a broad education in musics of the world and prepares students for graduate and/or professional study.

 The World Music degree provides a viable alternative for a number of students who want a broad education in music of the world-inclusive of non-Western music styles (art, folk, traditional and popular), American music and jazz, and Western art music.

 For more information on ethnomusicology at BGSU, click here.